 I love diagrams and analogies, but should they be required to explain an idea?
 Probably not.

-This math abstraction helped in a few ways:
+Math notation helped in a few ways:

-It's shorter.
+- Symbols are shorter than words.
 Isn’t “2 + 3 = 5” better than “two added to three is equal to five”?
 Fun fact: In 1557, Robert Recorde invented the equals sign, written with two parallel lines (=), because “noe 2 thynges, can be moare equalle”.
 (I agrye!)

-The rules do the work for us.
+- The rules do the work for us.
 With Roman numerals, we’re essentially recreating numbers by hand (why should VIII take so much effort to write compared to I?
-Oh, because 8 is larger than 1?
+Just because 8 is larger than 1?
 Not a good reason!).
 Decimals help us “do the work” of expressing numbers, and make them easy to manipulate.
 So far, we’ve been doing the work of calculus ourselves: cutting a circle into rings, realizing we can unroll them, looking up the equation for area and measuring the resulting triangle.
 Couldn’t the rules help us here?
 You bet.
 We just need to figure them out.

-We generalized our thinking.
+- We generalized our thinking.
 “2 + 3 = 5” is really “twoness + threeness = fiveness”.
 It sounds weird, but we have an abstract quantity (not people, or money, or cows… just “twoness”) and we see how it’s related to other quantities.
-The rules of arithmetic are abstract, and it’s our job to apply them to a specific scenario.
+The rules of arithmetic are general-purpose, and it’s our job to apply them to a specific scenario.

 This last point is important.
 When learning addition, your teacher may have used literal apples to show that two plus three was five.
 With enough practice, you started using abstract symbols without needing a physical example, and “2 + 3 = 5” made sense.

 Calculus is similar: it works on abstract equations like \( f(x) = x^2 \), but physical examples are a nice starting point.
 When we see a shape like this: